This chapter deals with planning and conducting an evaluation of a firm’s pro bono program. It discusses:

 - relevant partner organisation (for example, a CLC or not-for-profit organisation);

 - broader community.

 An evaluation may need to have different layers to respond to different stakeholders and their needs, prioritised according to whose are most influential or important.
-For example, the factors which were identified by the most firms which responded to the 2014 National Law Firm Pro Bono Survey as the basis for evaluating their pro bono programs were:
+For example, firms responding to the 2020 National Law Firm Pro Bono Survey identified a range of externally focused matters which they used for the evaluating or measuring in connection with the desired social impact of their pro bono program, including: